Chukrut-181/Chukrut-181/README.md

 ## 💻 Software Developer | 42 Academy Student

 Welcome to my GitHub profile!
-I'm an aspiring software developer currently studying at 42 Academy, where I'm building a solid foundation in programming while discovering my passion for creating innovative software solutions.
+I'm an aspiring software developer currently studying at 42 Academy, where I'm building a solid foundation in programming.

 ---

 ## 🚀 About Me - The Journey

 Since childhood I wanted to be an inventor.
 Today, I've found my true vocation in software development where I can 'invent' digital solutions that solve real-world problems.
 My varied background gives me a unique perspective and strong problem-solving skills.

-Currently pursuing my education at **42 Academy**, where I'm learning not just to code but to think like a developer through peer-to-peer collaboration and project-based learning.

 ---